Umar-Eh/Simple-Shell/README.md

 **Description:**<br>
 Design a simple command line shell and implement it on the specified UNIX platform The Shell or Command Line Interpreter is the fundamental User interface to an Operating System.
-The lab project is to write a simple shell - myshell - that has the following functions:<br>
+The project is to write a simple shell - myshell - that has the following functions:<br>

 * change working directory